 At the end of October in 2014 the first Horticulture Show was launched in the Public Hall.

 But there was also another objective.
 The Show was to be a shop front and fundraiser for the Bacchus Marsh Aquatic Centre Consortium.
+Dr David Stewart was the co-Chair with former Mayor, Pat Griffin.
 The Consortium had been set up to advocate for an indoor swimming facility.
-Joce saw a very great need for a sports complex, which could be used for twelve months of the year, a facility, which would provide education, exercise, recreation and therapy for every age group.
+Joce saw a very great need for a sports complex, which could be used for twelve months of the year, a facility that would provide education, exercise, recreation and therapy for every age group.

-The Organising Committee for the Show
+The Organising Committee for the 2023 Show

-Anne Cadzow - Secretary
+Committee Anne Cadzow